ljgreenhill/ljgreenhill.github.io/_posts/2022-01-06-high-level-design.md

 ### Detecting Distance

 One of the major decisions we made in our design was deciding the mechanics of simulating a whale sending out a sound and then detecting a response in order to determine their relative location.
 In the first iteration of our hardware design, both the stationary circuit and the robot used a speaker powered by the Pico.
-However, we found that the microphone was unable to detect beeps made by the speaker as it was too quiet.
+However, we found that the microphone was unable to detect clicks made by the speaker as it was too quiet.
 We then decided to power the speaker for both circuits with a 9V battery.
 We also increased the audio sampling rate from 10kHz to 20kHz to account for detecting a 5000 Hz click (which according to the Nyquist Sampling Theorem, our sampling frequency should be greater than 2 * 5000 = 10,000 Hz).
-This increased the distance the two circuits could be from each other while detecting the others' beeps.
-We found that the mobile robot still sometimes struggled to detect the beeps made by the stationary circuit.
+This increased the distance the two circuits could be from each other while detecting the others' clicks.
+We found that the mobile robot still sometimes struggled to detect the clicks made by the stationary circuit.
 Since the stationary circuit did not have to move, we decided to use an audio socket with wall speakers to increase the output of the stationary ciruit.

 We also considered using ultrasonic sensors.
 However, we decided to use sound since we thought that would make it easier to debug (we can hear the interaction between the circuits and did not need to add an additional indicator like a LED) and our familiarity with detecting audible frequencies from Lab 1 with cricket chirp synchronization.